HamadTheIronside/reusable-codes/README.md

 # reusable-codes

-Code that I think can be interesting or useful that I wrote.
+Code I wrote and I think would be interesting or useful that I wrote.

 # JavaScript